+86 4008783488

 2. Automated Optical Inspection (AOI): AOI machines use high-resolution cameras to inspect the surface of the PCB for defects such as scratches, thin solder, or missing components.
 This method is highly effective at catching issues early in the production process.

-3. X-ray Inspection: This method is used primarily for inspecting multi-layer PCBs and soldering quality under components like BGAs (Ball Grid Arrays).
+3. X-ray Inspection: This method is used primarily for inspecting multi-layer PCB and soldering quality under components like BGAs (Ball Grid Arrays).
 X-ray inspection helps identify issues like internal misalignment and hidden solder defects.

 4. Electrical Testing: Electrical functionality is tested using bed-of-nails test fixtures or flying probe testers.
 These tests check for shorts, opens, resistance, capacitance, and other electrical parameters to ensure the PCB performs as designed.